|

 This member of the Campanulaceae family was

 described by Harold St. John in 1969.
-It is only found on The Hawaiian
+It is only found on the Hawaiian

 island Molokai.
 It grows on the hill-sides in well-drained soil with